atakanaltok/awesome-useful-websites/README.md

 ## Web Development
+* https://roadmap.sh/ - Roadmaps of development areas
 * https://webdevhome.github.io/
-* https://tech-blogs.dev/ - List of Awesome Tech Blogs
 * https://web-dev-resources.com/#/ - Awesome Web Development Resources
 * https://www.mailinator.com/ (~$) - Mailinator allows Developers and QA Testing teams to automatically test their SMS and Email workflows like 2FA verifications, sign-ups, and password resets with trillions of inboxes at your fingertips.
 Whether you do Manual Testing, use an API, or a framework like Selenium, Cypress, Playwright, or Puppeteer - Mailinator will close the loop on email/SMS testing
 * https://bbcmic.ro/ - Basic editor from BBC